 The Alternative QoS Profile(s) can be optionally provided for a GBR QoS Flow with Notification control enabled.
 If the corresponding PCC rule contains the related information (as described in TS 23.503 [45]), the SMF shall provide, in addition to the QoS profile, a prioritized list of Alternative QoS Profile(s) to the NG-RAN.
 If the SMF provides a new prioritized list of Alternative QoS Profile(s) to the NG-RAN (if the corresponding PCC rule information changes), the NG-RAN shall replace any previously stored list with it.

-An Alternative QoS Profile represents a combination of QoS parameters to which the application traffic is able to adaptand has the same format as the QoS profile for that QoS Flow .
+An Alternative QoS Profile represents a combination of QoS parameters PDB, PER, GFBR and (for Delay-critical GBR) MDBV to which the application traffic is able to adapt. .
+There is no requirement that the GFBR or MDBV monotonically decrease, nor that the PDB or PER monotonically increase as the Alternative QoS Profiles become less preferred.

 When the NG-RAN sends a notification to the SMF that the QoS profile is not fulfilled, the NG-RAN shall, if the currently fulfilled values match an Alternative QoS Profile, include also the reference to the Alternative QoS Profile to indicate the QoS that the NG-RAN currently fulfils (see clause 5.7.2.4).